- What this page is about

 European nationals

-- you have been granted settled status under the EU Settlement Scheme and you are ‘habitually resident’ in the British Isles or Ireland; or
+- you have been granted settled status under the EU Settlement Scheme and you are ‘habitually resident’ in the British Isles or Ireland;

-- until 30 June 2021, you have an EEA ‘right to reside’ that qualifies you for housing,
+- you have been granted EU pre-settled status and you have an EEA ‘right to reside’ that qualifies you for housing; or

 - you are a worker or self-employed person.